 Getting time on an executive’s calendar can feel like an impossible task.
 Instead of sending cold emails into the void, your best strategy is to find an internal advocate.
 This person, often called a ‘Champion,’ is someone within the organization who believes in your solution and can see its potential impact.
 A strong Champion can provide invaluable context on the company’s challenges and, most importantly, facilitate a warm introduction to the Economic Buyer.
 If your contact is hesitant to make that connection, it’s a signal that you need to spend more time demonstrating value to them first.
 A true Champion will want to bring you to the table.

-Building Credibility and Trust—Fast
+How to Build Credibility and Trust—Fast

 Once you have the meeting, you have a very short window to establish credibility.
 Economic Buyers are wired to think about outcomes, so leave the feature-heavy product demo behind.
 Your primary goal is to clearly and concisely articulate the business value of your solution.
 How will you help them make money or save money?
 Frame your entire conversation around their most critical business priorities.
 Come prepared with sales materials that speak directly to their financial and strategic goals.
 When you show that you understand their world and can deliver a measurable return on investment, you quickly move from being a vendor to a potential strategic partner.

-Handling Budget and Timing Objections
+Fielding Budget and Timing Objections

 It’s common to hear “it’s not in the budget” or “the timing isn’t right.”
 Instead of accepting this at face value, use it as an opportunity to understand their internal processes.
 Economic Buyers are constantly weighing three things: the total cost of an investment, how quickly they’ll see a return, and their team’s confidence in the project’s success.
 To get past the objection, ask direct questions that clarify the decision-making process.
 A simple question like, “Who has the final approval for this kind of investment?” can reveal whether you’re talking to the right person and what the real budgetary constraints are.

-The Biggest Mistakes Sales Teams Make with Economic Buyers
+Avoid These Common Mistakes with Economic Buyers

 Even the most promising deals can fall apart when you finally get in front of the economic buyer.
 It’s a high-stakes conversation, and a few common missteps can quickly send you back to square one.
 The good news is that these mistakes are entirely avoidable with the right preparation and mindset.
 Understanding where teams often go wrong is the first step toward building a strategy that resonates with executive decision-makers and protects your deal from stalling out in the final stages.